Our 10 Most Popular Thanksgiving Pies for Your Feast

 Finally!
 A pumpkin pie recipe that solves the problem of the cracked surface you often get when you bake custard-based pies.
 Allrecipes home cook jcfrk01 agrees: "Just made this last night and WOW!!
 My husband who loves pumpkin pie said it was the best he has ever had.
 Believe the 'no cracking' statement because mine came out flawless!
 The texture of the pie was spot on, smooth and creamy."

-While pumpkin pie reigns supreme in the majority of American households, sweet potato pie is still the quintessential Thanksgiving dessert in the heart of Dixie.
+While pumpkin pie reigns supreme in the majority of American households, sweet potato pie is still the quintessential Thanksgiving dessert in the South.
 According to one theory, it was Henry VIII's love of sweet potato desserts that kicked off the popularity of yams in a pie.
-The dish eventually spread to the new world and firmly cemented itself in the Deep South's soul cooking tradition.
+The dish eventually spread to the new world and firmly cemented itself in the soul cooking tradition.
 If sweet potato pie doesn't already have a place on your pie table, make this the year.

-It may be esoteric, inside-baseball pie minutia for some, but pecan pie connoisseurs know about the dirty little secret of most recipes — added corn syrup.
-If a pecan pie without any corn syrup sounds good to you, this is a great recipe — and nobody complains about it not being sweet enough.
+It may be minutia for some, but pecan pie connoisseurs know about the dirty little secret of most recipes — added corn syrup.
+If a pecan pie without any corn syrup sounds good to you, this is a great recipe, and nobody complains about it not being sweet enough.

 This is one of those non-traditional pies that some of you might not have seen coming to the Thanksgiving dessert buffet, but the numbers don't lie: Lemon meringue pie shows a steep spike in popularity right at Thanksgiving.